Tourism in Maharashtra: Nashik

 The city also has a lot of religious and mythological significance.
 Lord Rama lived in Panchavati during his exile as mentioned in the epic Ramayana.
 It is famous for its numerous temples like Kalaram Temple, Trimbakeshwar Temple - one of the 12 Jyotirlingas.
 The river Godavari River, also known as the Ganga of the South, originates from the Brahmagiri Hills in Trimbakeshwar.
-The Nashik-Trimbakeshwar Simhastha is one of the four Kumbh Melas held every 12 years in Nashik.
+The Nasik-Trimbakeshwar Simhastha is one of the four Kumbh Melas held every 12 years in Nashik.

 Pune

-Pune district has been at the center of History of Maharashtra for more than four hundred years, beginning with the Deccan sultanates and followed by the Maratha Empire.
+Pune district has been at the center of History of Maharashtra for more than 400 years, beginning with the Deccan sultanates and followed by the Maratha Empire.
 The district has a number of mountain forts and buildings from these eras, in addition to shrines revered by Marathi Hindus (including five of the eight Ashtavinayaka Ganesha temples).
 Samadhis of the two most revered Marathi Bhakti saints (Dnyaneshwar and Tukaram) are in Alandi and Dehu, respectively.
 The main temple of Khandoba, the family deity for most Marathi Hindus, is in Jejuri.

 The British designated Pune as the monsoon capital of the Bombay Presidency, and many buildings and parks from the era remain.
-Hill stations such as Lonavla and Khandala also date back to the Raj, and remain popular with residents of Pune and Mumbai for holidays.
+Hill stations such as Lonavala and Khandala also date back to the Raj, and remain popular with residents of Pune and Mumbai for holidays.
 The Western part of Pune district is dotted with the ruins of many mountain forts from Deccan Sultanate and the Maratha empire eras respectively.
-These forts and the surrounding hills with forests are popular with people interested in trekking, hiking and Heritage tourism.
+These forts and the surrounding hills with forests are popular with people interested in trekking, hiking and heritage tourism.